-What is the best-case time complexity of Insertion Sort?
+What is the worst-case time complexity of Selection Sort?

 O(n log n)